HackItHub/jawbs/README.md

 Jawbs is an application to allow users to have an easier time to auto-complete fields in an application form.
 Time after time, applicants spend hours filling the same data inside the forms and although businesses have tried to make this easier for the applicant by adding resume readers, they don't always do a good enough job.
 Jawbs makes it easier by taking your information one time and auto-fill all the fields for the user.
 The only action needed is to confirm the data is correct and move to the next form.
+Testing

 ## Development